The desire surfaces a lot, about starting a farmstead, homesteading in Maine.

 Working your regular job dreaming of the day of self sufficiency and making a living creating wealth from the soil.

-More on how owner financing Maine land works.
+More on things to remember buying the dirt, on how owner financing Maine land works.

 There is no more noble or satisfying profession than running, keep a Maine farm in the black and operational.

 Fixing buildings, repairing fencing, putting a wrench and bailing twine, some haywire to tempermental equipment.

 Stay small and doing most of the work yourself with help from your family as they grow is one approach to farming in Maine.
 Or expanding quickly, thinking volume and bigger is better is the more expensive going into debt gamble for your Maine farm experiment.

 Are you built to manager lots of people who work for you or more suited for hands on, doing the A-Z of a Maine farm operation?

 And whoa.
 Wait just a minute.
 The market for what you produce on the Maine farm, is that crystal clear before finding out after the harvest that you can not move what you grew on the land you cherish?

 Locally sourced home grown farmstead food is a beautiful thing.

 But rural areas only have so many consumers close by the homestead.